 IHG One Rewards

 At most hotel brands that participate in the IHG One Rewards program, you can earn 2X TrueBlue points per dollar spent on qualifying room rates.
-You’ll earn 1X point at participating Candlewood and Staybridge Suites and earn 500 points per qualifying stay at The Venetian Resort in Las Vegas.
+You’ll earn 1X points at participating Candlewood and Staybridge Suites and earn 500 points per qualifying stay at The Venetian Resort in Las Vegas.

 Jet Opinions